 • Materials for the creation of the background and floor to set up your scene.

-• Silver and white, small reflectors which will help to bounce back the light back on the scene.
+• Silver and white, small reflectors that will help to bounce back the light back on the scene.
 You can build them instead of buying them by using cardboard and tinfoil.

 • Search for Props to enhance the scene.
 These can be any items from around the house or attractive ornaments bought from the markets.